-The following information applies to U nonimmigrants afforded an extension of status during the pendency of an application for adjustment of status under INA § 245(m):
+The following information applies to U nonimmigrants afforded an extension of status during the pendency of an application for adjustment of status:

-- To receive an extension of U nonimmigrant status based on the filing of an application for adjustment of status, the U nonimmigrant must file Form I-485, Application to Register Permanent Residence or Adjust Status, in accordance with the form instructions.
-If the U nonimmigrant files the Form I-485 while still in valid U nonimmigrant status, there is no need to file Form I-539, Application to Extend/Change Nonimmigrant Status. - All adjustment of status applications will be adjudicated according to the U adjustment regulation at 8 CFR 245.24. - When a U nonimmigrant properly files for adjustment of status, USCIS will issue two Forms I-797, Notice of Action: a receipt notice for the adjustment of status application and a notice of extension of the U nonimmigrant status.

-- The extension of U nonimmigrant status will be valid until a decision is rendered on the pending Form I-485 and, during that time, the applicant will continue in valid U nonimmigrant status with all the associated rights, privileges, and responsibilities. - While the Form I-485 is pending, the applicant is authorized to work.
-The Form I-797, Notice of Action that indicates an extension of status can be used to verify the employment authorization of individuals on a Form I-9 for one year from the expiration date of the applicant's previous period of U nonimmigrant status, unless the Form I-485 is denied or withdrawn, whichever is earlier.
-The applicant may also apply for an employment authorization document (EAD) by filing Form I-765.
-An applicant may file Form I-765 concurrently with Form I-485.
-Any EAD (including renewals) will be issued using the (c)(9) eligibility code.

-Derivative U nonimmigrants who properly file an adjustment of status application will be issued two Forms I-797, as described above.
-Derivative U nonimmigrant status will not be extended based on the principal U nonimmigrant's pending Form I-485.
-A derivative U nonimmigrant's status will be automatically extended when the derivative properly files for adjustment of status.
+- To receive an extension of U nonimmigrant status based on the filing of an application for adjustment of status, the U nonimmigrant should file the Form I-485, Application to Register Permanent Residence or Adjust Status, with the Vermont Service Center.
+There is no need to file the Form I-539, Application to Extend/Change Nonimmigrant Status. - All adjustment of status applications will be adjudicated according to the U adjustment regulation at 8 CFR 245.24. - When a U nonimmigrant properly files for adjustment of status, USCIS will issue two Forms I-797, Notice of Action: a receipt notice for the application for adjustment of status and a notice of extension of the U nonimmigrant status. - The extension of U nonimmigrant status will be valid until a decision is rendered on the pending Form I-485 and, during that time, the applicant will continue in valid U nonimmigrant status with all the associated rights, privileges, and responsibilities. - While the Form I-485 is pending, any Employment Authorization Document (EAD) (including renewals) will be issued using the (c)(9) eligibility code. - Derivative U nonimmigrants who properly file an application for adjustment of status will be issued two Forms I-797, as described above.
+Derivative U nonimmigrant status will not be extended based on the principal U nonimmigrant's pending I-485.

 To be eligible to file for adjustment of status, a U nonimmigrant must be in valid U nonimmigrant status and may therefore require an extension of U nonimmigrant status.
-The INA allows for an extension of U nonimmigrant status based on law enforcement need or upon a determination that the extension is warranted due to exceptional circumstances.
+The INA allows for an extension of U nonimmigrant status based on law enforcement request or upon a determination that the extension is warranted due to exceptional circumstances.
 INA § 214(p)(6).
-When an approved principal U nonimmigrant is awaiting issuance of a U visa by a consulate, the principal can seek an extension of status based on exceptional circumstances.
-The following information applies to U nonimmigrants seeking an extension of status based on law enforcement need or exceptional circumstances:
+The following information applies to U nonimmigrants seeking an extension of status based on law enforcement request or exceptional circumstances:

-- To request an extension of U nonimmigrant status based on law enforcement need or exceptional circumstances, the U nonimmigrant must file Form I-539, Application to Extend/Change Nonimmigrant Status, along with supporting evidence, in accordance with the form instructions. - For derivative U nonimmigrant family member extension of status requests, follow the instructions to Form I-539.
-Derivative family members who have not previously entered or resided in the United States as U nonimmigrants cannot receive an extension of status.
-Instead, USCIS may issue an amended approval notice with updated validity dates. - The Form I-539 should be filed before the U nonimmigrant status expires but no more than 90 days before expiration.
-However, if the U nonimmigrant can explain in writing why he or she is filing the Form I-539 after the U nonimmigrant status has expired, USCIS has discretion to grant, on a case-by-case basis, an extension based upon on an untimely filed Form I-539. - When a U nonimmigrant properly files a Form I-539, USCIS will issue two Forms I-797, Notice of Action: a receipt notice for the Form I-539 and, if the Form I-539 is approved, a notice of extension of the U nonimmigrant status.

-- The extension of U nonimmigrant status based on law enforcement need or exceptional circumstances will be valid for one year from the date the U nonimmigrant status ends.
-In the case of an untimely Form I-539 filed after U nonimmigrant status has expired, the extension will be valid from the date the previous status expired and for one year from approval of the extension.
-During such period, the applicant will continue in valid U nonimmigrant status with all the associated rights, privileges, and responsibilities. - Any EAD (including renewals) will be issued using the (a)(19) eligibility code for principals and (a)(20) eligibility code for derivatives.
-An applicant may file Form I-765 concurrently with Form I-539.
+- To request an extension of U nonimmigrant status based on law enforcement request or exceptional circumstances, the principal U nonimmigrant should file Form I-539, Application to Extend/Change Nonimmigrant Status, along with supporting evidence, with the Vermont Service Center. - If the principal U nonimmigrant wants the extension of status also to be applied to any derivative U nonimmigrant family members, the principal should clearly indicate that request in writing on the Form I-539. - When a U nonimmigrant properly files a Form I-539, USCIS will issue two Forms I-797, Notice of Action: a receipt notice for the Form I-539 and, if the Form I-539 is approved, a notice of extension of the U nonimmigrant status.
+This documentation will be issued to any derivative U nonimmigrants indicated in writing on the Form I-539. - The extension of U nonimmigrant status based on law enforcement need or exceptional circumstances will be valid for one year from the date the U nonimmigrant status did or would end.
+During such period, the applicant will continue in valid U nonimmigrant status with all the associated rights, privileges, and responsibilities.

+• Any Employment Authorization Document (EAD) (including renewals) will be issued using the (a)(19) eligibility code for principals and (a)(20) eligibility code for derivatives.

 The nonimmigrant bears the burden of establishing eligibility for an extension.
-In the case of law enforcement need, supporting evidence includes a new Form I-918 Supplement B, U Nonimmigrant Status Certification, or other evidence from law enforcement explaining that the applicant's presence is necessary, as well as any other credible evidence.
-In the case of exceptional circumstances, supporting evidence may include an affirmative statement or any other credible evidence to establish exceptional circumstances.
+In the case of law enforcement request, supporting evidence must include a new Form I-918 Supplement B, U Nonimmigrant Status Certification.
+In the case of exceptional circumstances, an applicant may submit an affirmative statement and any other credible evidence to establish exceptional circumstances.